maisiesadler53/Distributed_gol/README.md

 ### Parallel Implementation (35 marks)

 40% - You must be able to demonstrate a parallel Game of Life implementation (see Step 2).
-The number of threads *cannot* be hardocoded but it may be the case that only some configurations are working (e.g it's only working if the number of threads is a power of 2).
+The number of threads *cannot* be hardcoded but it may be the case that only some configurations are working (e.g it's only working if the number of threads is a power of 2).

 70% - Satisfy *all* success criteria for this stage.